BrianGenisio/codemash-nodebots-docs/_posts/2014-12-14-getting-started.md

 Now, change `brightness(100)` to `pulse(1000)`.
 You are telling your LED to pulse between `0` and `255` over a 1-second interval.

 ## Read Input using a Potentiometer
-A potentiometer (included) is a device that allows you to physically alter the resistance by turning a screw or sliding a lever.
+A potentiometer (grab one from the lab) is a device that allows you to physically alter the resistance by turning a screw or sliding a lever.
 It is a lot like a variable, but in hardware!
 The included potentiometer is variable between 0ohm and 10Kohm over 20 full turns.
 It has three pins.
 The center pin will be variable and the outside pins will measure x or 10k-x.

 If you send a voltage from one outside pin to the ground of the other outside pin, the middle pin becomes a "voltage divider".
 If you attach the center pin to an analog input on your Arduino, you can read the value (`0` through `1023`).